 - Helicopter flight at V&A

 Treat yourself to the unforgettable experience of seeing the wonders of the Mother City from the air.
-You may choose from an hour’s circumnavigation of the peninsula, a hop over to the beautiful Stellenbosch vineyards or a short flight over Table Mountain itself.
+You may choose from an hour’s circumnavigation of the peninsula, a hop over to the beautiful Stellenbosch vineyards, or a short flight over Table Mountain itself.
 The excitement and exhilaration of a helicopter flight is difficult to beat.

 For your convenience, all flights take off and land at the centrally located V&A Waterfront.

-- Sunset Cruise V&A
+- Sunset Cruise at the V&A Waterfront

 Cape Town has one of the best locations to see the sunset from the sea.
 Enjoy fabulous Table Mountain and city views while the sun dips into the sea at sunset.
 Cruise slowly along the Atlantic seaboard towards Clifton beach and return.